Onboarding Redesign

 The team consists of 3 Engineers, 2 Product Managers, CEO, Director of Content, 1 Data Science Engineer, and 1 Product Designer.

-As the product designer, my responsibilities are:
+As the team’s product designer, my responsibilities were:

 • Taking part in competitor research, user interviews, surveys and testing